Here is additional background info prepared for my picture book Savitri: A Tale of Ancient India.—Aaron

 In Indian literature, hermitages are described as being in “the forest,” “the jungle,” or “the wilderness.”
 But these are Indian terms for anything other than a settlement or farmland.
 Even a desert could be called a jungle.
 Typically, an ashram was located on a major highway where it crossed a river.
 Most were easily accessible.

-In my retelling, I’ve used the term forest only when it really means forest.
+In my retelling, I’ve used the term forest only when it means just that.
 This is not at all a tropical jungle.
 The weather in the western Himalayas is relatively temperate and dry, the forest cover is relatively thin, and the trees are mostly conifers.

-The “tall sharp grass” by the river is kusa—apparently a kind of saw grass.
+The “tall, sharp grass” by the river is kusa, a kind of saw grass.

 Dress.
 In the cities, women wore brilliant, fine clothes, with many gold ornaments and gems.
 Hermitage residents wore simple saffron-colored robes.
-For warmth, they could wear outer coverings of matted bark.
-These were made by pounding bark into separate fibers, then felting them—as done also by some native American tribes.
+For warmth, they could wear outer coverings of bark cloth.
+This was made by soaking, pounding, and felting the inner bark of certain trees—a practice once common in many parts of the world, including among some native Americans.

 Travel.
 For their journey, Savitri and her party probably traveled on horseback and in horse-drawn carriages.
 Savitri may well have held the reins herself in a kind of four-wheeled chariot.
 Elephants were not used for transport at that time.

-I first heard this tale from a storyteller and dear friend, the late Will Perry.
-For my own retelling, however, I worked solely with the Mahabharata, as translated by J. A. B. van Buitenen, Vol. 2, University of Chicago Press, Chicago and London, 1975.
+Though I have spent time in India, I heard this tale first at home in the U.S. from a storyteller and dear friend, the late Will Perry.
+This introduction inspired me to explore many other versions, both ancient and modern.
+For my own retelling, though, I went straight to the source, working solely with the Mahabharata itself—that is, in the translation by J. A. B. van Buitenen, Vol. 2, University of Chicago Press, Chicago and London, 1975.
 Sources for background information included:

 The History and Culture of the Indian People, edited by R. C. Majumdar, Vol. 1, The Vedic Age, Allen & Unwin, London, 1951; and Vol. 2, The Age of Imperial Unity, Bharatiya Vidya Bhavan, Bombay, 1951.